Biosimilar medicines are a type of biological medicine that offer the NHS opportunities to deliver better value for certain conditions

 What they are

 Biological medicines are made or derived from a biological source.
-They are large, complex molecules, with examples including hormone therapies, insulin, vaccines, monoclonal antibodies and gene therapies.
+They are large, complex molecules; examples include hormone therapies, insulins, vaccines, monoclonal antibodies and gene therapies.

 Their use

-Use of biological medicines, including biosimilars, in clinical practice is well established and rapidly increasing for a broad range of acute and chronic conditions such as cancer, rheumatoid arthritis and ulcerative colitis.
+Use of biological medicines, including biosimilars, is well established in clinical practice.
+Biologic medicines are increasingly used to treat a number of acute and chronic conditions, such as cancer, rheumatoid arthritis and ulcerative colitis.
 Many biological medicines are high-cost therapies that add value for patients and the NHS when used appropriately.

 Their manufacture

-The manufacture of biological medicines is more complex than for chemically-derived molecules and may involve use of biotechnology (such as recombinant DNA).
+The manufacture of biological medicines is more complex than for chemically-derived molecules and may involve use of biotechnology.

 Natural variation

-Biological medicines will show a small degree of expected variation within their molecular structures.
-This occurs even between batches of the same product and is due to the variability of biological systems and manufacturing processes.
+Biological medicines show a small degree of expected variation within their molecular structures.
+This occurs even between different batches of the same product due to the inherent variability of biological systems and manufacturing processes.

 Biosimilar medicines